 The Newport Bebee Bike Path starts in the downtown area and runs for about six miles along the shore of the lake and into Canada (bring your passport if you choose to cross the border).

-Where to Stay: There are a few motels and a bed and breakfast within the city limits, but we’ve had the best luck with the local vacation rentals.
-Want to end your route 100 trip with a lakeside vacation?
+Where to Stay: For a no-frills stay with comfy beds and an indoor pool, check out Newport City Inn & Suites.
+Want to end your Route 100 trip with a lakeside vacation?
 This beautiful four-bedroom home on Lake Memphremagog sleeps 10!

 Where to Camp: With 75 huge campsites for both tents and RVs, a swimming beach, and a playground area, Prouty Beach & Campground is a fun and inexpensive way to explore Newport and the surrounding communities.
 It’s a county park, right next to the bike path, and less than a mile from downtown Newport.